2026-03-26

 Warning

-Only technicians who have been trained in High Voltage Awareness and have completed all required certification courses (if applicable) are permitted to perform this procedure.
+Only technicians who have completed all required certification courses are permitted to perform this procedure.
+Tesla recommends third party service provider technicians undergo equivalent training before performing this procedure.
+For more information on Tesla Technician requirements, or descriptions of the subject matter for third parties, see HV Certification Requirements.
 Proper personal protective equipment (PPE) and insulating HV gloves with a minimum rating of class 0 (1000V) must be worn at all times a high voltage cable, busbar, or fitting is handled.
 Refer to Tech Note TN-15-92-003, High Voltage Awareness Care Points for additional safety information.

 Remove